planetlabs/datalake/README.md

 the chances that it conflicts with other whats in the datalake.
 So names like 'job' or 'task' are bad.
 Names like 'balyhoo-source-audit' or 'rawfood-ingester' are good.

-data_version: This is the data version.
-It must only contain alpha-numeric characters, dash (-), underscore(_), and dot(.).
-But the format is otherwise up to the user.
-If the format of the contents of the file changes, this version should change so that consumers of the data can know to use a different parser.
-It is required.

 id: An ID for the file assigned by the datalake.
 It is required.